-Temple University Hospital was awarded Magnet® status in January 2019 – the highest honor a health care organization can receive for nursing excellence.
+Temple University Hospital (Main Campus, Episcopal Campus and Northeastern Campus) was awarded Magnet® status in January 2019 – the highest honor a health care organization can receive for nursing excellence.
 Only about 8% of U.S. hospitals have earned Magnet status, which is awarded by the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association.

 Becoming a Magnet Status Hospital

 Applying for Magnet status is a voluntary and lengthy process.
 In the extensive application, hospitals must demonstrate:

 - High scores on patient and nurse satisfaction